EGPostema/DrawerDissect/README.md

 - Adjust confidence/overlap thresholds
 - Check image quality (small/low-resolution may underperform)
 - Performance may vary for different taxa
-- Test out older model versions
+- Try out older model versions or add new training data to update a model

 **Transcription errors?**
 - Verify API keys are correct and have sufficient credits
 - Check internet connection for API calls
-- Review and adjust prompts in `config.yaml` if needed
+- Review and adjust prompts in `config.yaml` to match your text inputs

-**Memory issues?**
-- Use `--sequential` flag to process one image at a time
-- Reduce `--max-workers` to limit parallel processing
-- Use `--batch-size` to process smaller groups
+**Known Errors**
+[DESCRIBE HERE]